 It has been recommended to decommission unused water system infrastructure that had become part of the RMOW's water system with the acquisition of the Van West Water System in Function Junction.
 These include an old reservoir, surface water intake and one (1) groundwater well.
 The RFP process has been initiated in late 2019 but contracts have not yet been awarded.
-This decommissioning project stalled in 2020 due to the COVID-19 pandemic but is expected to resume in 2021.
+This decommissioning project stalled in 2020 due to the COVID-19 pandemic, but was continued in 2021.
+The well site and reservoir site were both decommissioned in 2021.